iric-soft/epcy_paper/README.rst

   zcat readcounts.xls.gz | gzip > readcounts.xls
   cd ../../10X_FACS/cellranger
   zcat readcounts.xls.gz | gzip > readcounts.xls
+  # see below to download 10X readcount.xls.gz

 Full Analyses
 -------------

 * To reproduce all analyses and results from the paper, it is recommended to use a cluster with a scheduler.
 * The total data size is about **18 GB**, distributed as:
    - 404 analyses on Leucegene3 (101 analyses for each method)
    - 3200 analyses on 10X FACS (800 analyses for each method)

 * Resource requirements for running all analyses are specified in `run_paper.sh`.
   (These are not optimized; you may be able to use fewer resources.)
 * `run_paper.sh` supports both Torque and Slurm schedulers.